ejhasler/cs-ntnu/README.md

 * React Hooks, props, stats, and more to create the frond-end part
 * Advanced React and third-party components

-Go to the [README.me](https://github.com/ejhasler/cs-ntnu/blob/main/idata2306AppDev/full-stack-development-with-springboot-and-react/README.md) file for the more information about this project.
+Go to the [README.me](https://github.com/ejhasler/cs-ntnu/blob/main/idata2306AppDev/full-stack-development-with-springboot-and-react/README.md) file for more information about this project.

 ## Operating Systems with System Programming